mnot/I-D/rfc5988bis/draft.md

 parsers.
 If the attribute does not contain language information, its language is indicated by the Content-Language header field (when present).

-If both the "title" and "title\*" link-param appear in a link, processors SHOULD use the "title\*" link-param's value for the "title" attribute.
+If both the "title" and "title\*" link-param appear in a link, applications SHOULD use the "title\*" link-param's value for the "title" attribute.

 The "type" attribute, when present, is a hint indicating what the media type of the result of